 Marvel’s The Eternals – November 6, 2020

-Late next year Marvel is going to introduce The Eternals, a group of immortals created for comics in 1976 by Jack Kirby.
+Late in 2020 Marvel will introduce The Eternals, a group of immortals created for comics in 1976 by Jack Kirby.
 Those familiar with the comic will notice a big change in the movie version with some gender-swapping from the characters Kirby created.

-What Marvel hopes will be its next big superhero movie franchise stars Angelina Jolie as warrior Thena.
+What Marvel hopes The Eternals will be its next big superhero movie franchise stars Angelina Jolie as warrior Thena.
 Top-lining with her are Salma Hayek as one of the gender-swapped characters Ajak, Richard Madden as Ikaris, and Lauren Ridloff of The Walking Dead series as another gender-swapped character Makkari.
-Another big announcement came with the movie as Marvel chief Kevin Feige reported that The Eternals will feature the MCU’s first openly gay character.
 Chloe Zhao helms the movie.

 Shang-Chi and the Legend of the Ten Rings – February 12, 2021